Anthony Heygood

-Anthony Deron Heygood (born April 3, 1986) is a former American football linebacker.
-He was signed by the Carolina Panthers as an undrafted free agent in 2009.
-He played college football at Purdue.
+Anthony Deron Heygood (born April 3, 1986) is an American former professional football linebacker.
+He was signed by the Carolina Panthers of the National Football League (NFL) as an undrafted free agent in 2009.
+He played college football for the Purdue Boilermakers.

-He has also been a member of the Seattle Seahawks and Saskatchewan Roughriders.
+He was also a member of the Seattle Seahawks of the NFL and the Saskatchewan Roughriders of the Canadian Football League (CFL).

-Early years
+Early life

 Heygood attended Cardinal O'Hara High School in Springfield, Pennsylvania.

 Heygood committed to Purdue University on February 4, 2004.
-Heygood was heavily recruited, landing FBS scholarships from Boston College, Notre Dame, Purdue Syracuse, West Virginia & Wisconsin.
+Heygood was heavily recruited, landing FBS scholarships from Boston College, Notre Dame, Purdue Syracuse, West Virginia and Wisconsin.

 College career

 Heygood majored in health and fitness at Purdue.

 Professional career

 Carolina Panthers

-After going undrafted in the 2009 NFL Draft, Heygood was signed by the Carolina Panthers on May 1, 2009 as an undrafted free agent.
+After going undrafted in the 2009 NFL draft, Heygood was signed by the Carolina Panthers on May 1, 2009, as an undrafted free agent.
 He waived on September 5, 2009.

 Seattle Seahawks

 Heygood was signed by the Seattle Seahawks on January 6, 2010.
-He was later released by the team on July 29, 2010 only to be re-signed five days later on August 4.
+He was later released by the team on July 29, 2010, only to be re-signed five days later on August 4.
 He was placed on injured reserve on August 6, 2010.
 On July 30, 2011, he was waived by Seattle.